takahirox/tiny-web-metaverse/packages/client/Readme.md

 };
 ```

+Multiple `Object3D`s can be assigned to an entity. `addObject3D()`
-`addObject3D()` and `removeObject3D()` form the following Three.js
+and `removeObject3D()` form the following Three.js objects structure as
-objects structure as optimization.
-When swapping the root object, they keep
+optimization.
+When swapping the root object, they keep the transform
-the transform (position/rotation/scale/matrix).
+(position/rotation/scale/matrix).

 ```
 The number of assigned Object3Ds: 0